Hayreddin Barbarossa: Kapudan-i Derya of the Ottoman Navy

 In 1534, Barbarossa set sail from Constantinople with 80 galleys, and in April, he recaptured Coron, Patras and Lepanto from the Spaniards.
 In July 1534, he crossed the Strait of Messina and raided the Calabrian coasts, capturing a substantial number of ships around Reggio Calabria as well as the Castle of San Lucido.
 He later destroyed the port of Cetraro and the ships harbored there.

 Also in July 1534, he appeared in Campania and sacked the islands of Capri and Procida before bombarding the ports in the Gulf of Naples, where 7,800 captives were taken.
 He then appeared at Fondi, then part of the Spanish-ruled Kingdom of Naples, causing the church bells in Rome to sound the alarm.
 In Sperlonga, also part of the Kingdom of Naples, he took 10,000 captives and when he arrived in Fondi the janissaries entered the city through the main gates and completely ransacked the palace of Giulia Gonzaga.
 He then sacked, torched and destroyed Vallecorsa slaughtering some townspeople and taking others captive.
 He sailed south, appearing at Ponza, Sicily and Sardinia, before capturing Tunis in August 1534 and sending the Hafsid Sultan Mulay Hassan fleeing.

 Charles dispatched an agent to offer Barbarossa "the lordship of North Africa" for his changed loyalty, or if that failed, to assassinate him.
 However, upon rejecting the offer, Barbarossa decapitated the agent with a scimitar.

 Mulei Hassan asked Emperor Charles V for help in recovering his kingdom, and a Spanish-Italian force of 300 galleys and 24,000 soldiers recaptured Tunis as well as Bône and Mahdiya in 1535.
 Recognizing the futility of armed resistance, Barbarossa had abandoned Tunis well before the arrival of the invaders, sailing away into the Tyrrhenian Sea, where he bombarded ports, landed once again at Capri and reconstructed a fort (which still today carries his name) after largely destroying it during the siege of the island.
-He then sailed to Algiers, from where he raided the coastal towns of Spain, destroyed the ports of Majorca and Menorca, captured several Spanish and Genoese galleys and liberated their Muslim oar slaves.
+He then sailed to Algiers, from where he raided the coastal towns of Spain, destroyed the ports of Mallorca and Menorca, captured several Spanish and Genoese galleys and liberated their Muslim oar slaves.
 In September 1535, he repulsed another Spanish attack on Tlemcen.